taylorswift22/dimension1800/README.md

 I have not tested the PCB with SMD diodes or the Raspberry Pi Pico.
 Production files are included for SMD diode assembly at JLCPCB.

 The keyboard originally uses a plate and PCB.
-This PCB is not designed to be used plateless.
+This PCB is designed to be used plateless.

 ## Spacebar Stabilizer